 FIND OUT WHAT'S ON SALE

+If you don't have a lot in your inventory or you still need to supplement with a shopping trip.
 Check the ingredients that are on sale for the week.
 I like to use the app Flipp or I really love Deals to Meals (I have used and loved them for years, plus they give good information about stocking up on food and how much you need).

 You can also use the ads that you get in the mail.
 But here's a little tip for you – only check the front and back pages.
 That's where the real deals will be.
 The stuff in the middle is just fluff to make it look thicker!

-I love to use AllRecipes.com (#notsponsored) to find meals I can make.
+In the past I've loved to use AllRecipes.com (#notsponsored) to find meals I can make.
 You can search for the ingredients you have and it will find recipes that include those.

 My rule is to shop at only ONE store, ONCE per week.
 Pick the store that has the best deals and go there.
 Use online grocery ordering (get $10 off your first order of $50 or more from Walmart!) and curbside pickup to make it quick and easy.